acato-plugins/branded-social-images/readme.txt

 3. Post-meta

 == Changelog ==

+= 1.1.5 =
+* Fix more float-to-int issues.
+* Missing font (font file deleted or moved) resulted in error-log-spam, fallback to default font now in place.
+* Added PatchStack for responsible disclosure of security vulnerabilities.

 = 1.1.4 =
 * Fix the title-updater in the BSI editor - in some cases the "empty" title was \uFEFF, a zero-width space character.